kiboschool/course-pm-and-design/src/lessons/software-dev-teams.md

 <aside>

-👩🏿‍🏫 Complete this lesson by exploring each section
+👩🏿‍🏫 Complete this lesson by exploring each section.
+You should finish at least the first 3 lessons _before_ our live class.

 </aside>